KN2C2D/agent2d-stack/README.md

 ## Build after changes

-After changing any parts of code you can easily build your code with `makeAll.sh` & `makeAgent.sh`
+After changing any part of the code you can easily build it with `makeAll.sh` & `makeAgent.sh`

 ## Run A Game

-After build the project, you can run this team with these instructions:
+After building the project, you can run the team with these instructions:

 1. Open a terminal and run [rcssserver](https://github.com/rcsoccersim/rcssserver)

    ```bash
    rcssserver
    ```

 2. Open new terminal and got to project folder then run your team